Sergei Magnitsky: Aftermath and official investigations

 In July 2011, Russia's Investigate Committee initially acknowledged that Magnitsky died because prison authorities restricted medical care for him.
-Russian authorities also opened criminal cases against the two doctors who treated him; Dr. Dmitri Kratov, the chief medical officer at Butyrskaya Prison, and Dr. Larisa Litvinova who managed Magnitsky's treatment towards the end.
-Dr. Kratov was demoted soon after Magnitsky's death and was charged with involuntary manslaughter from negligence and is facing five years in prison.
-Dr. Litvinova may receive up to three years in prison if convicted of causing death through professional negligence.
+Russian authorities also opened criminal cases against the two doctors who treated him; Dr. Dmitri Kratov, the chief medical officer at Butyrskaya Prison, and Dr. Larisa Litvinova, who managed Magnitsky's treatment towards the end.
+Dr. Kratov was demoted soon after Magnitsky's death and was charged with involuntary manslaughter from negligence and was facing five years in prison.
+Dr. Litvinova was facing up to three years in prison if convicted of causing death through professional negligence.
 An independent prison watchdog commission reported that the prison doctors were pressured by investigators to deny treatment, and Dr. Litvinova disclosed to the Public Oversight Commission that she was trying to get approval for Magnitsky's treatment.
 However, investigators looking into the death of Magnitsky cleared Oleg F. Silchenko, who oversaw the investigation of Magnitsky, of any wrongdoing.
 Charges of professional negligence against Dr. Litvinova were dropped due to statute of limitations issues.
 On 23 December 2012, as the trial neared its end, the prosecutor conducting the trial against Dr. Kratov suddenly reversed course and sought acquittal, citing no direct connection between Kratov's actions and Magnitsky's death.
 On 28 December 2012, a Tverskoy court found Kratov not guilty of negligence causing Magnitsky's death, thus complying with the prosecution's request.

 In 2012 Pavel Karpov, former Russian Interior Ministry officer accused by Magnitsky and Browder of being the main beneficiary of the tax fraud, filed a libel suit in London.
 Karpov lost the case and was ordered to pay over £800,000 to Hermitage Capital Management.
 In 2016 Karpov was additionally sentenced to three months in prison for "contempt of court" for non-payment of costs of the libel action.
 As of September 2016, over £660,000 of that amount remained unpaid.

 In February 2012, the Russian police announced their intention to resubmit charges of tax evasion against Magnitsky for a second trial.
 As pointed out in the press, this was the first posthumous trial in Russia.
 Browder, who lives in London, was a co-defendant tried in absentia.
 On 11 July 2013, a court in Moscow found Magnitsky guilty of tax evasion in the posthumous trial.
 The court also found Browder, Magnitsky's onetime client and a US-born British investor, guilty of evading some $17 million in taxes.